 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Silky Dogwood - Cornus amomum Mill

 Silky Dogwoods prefer acidic and alkaline soils that are moist.
 It does not do well in areas where the soil is too salty or have been sprayed with salt products.
 It can withstand time periods of moderate drought.
-This shrub is really showy and will give you pretty fall colors ranging from reds to purples to burgundy.
-The flowers are a flat white tops and blooms in May - June, but the fruit will ripen in late summer early fall.
-This shrub is really attractive to birds, for those that enjoy bird watching.
+This shrub is showy and will give you pretty fall colors ranging from reds to purples to burgundy.
+The flowers are flat white tops and blooms in May - June, but the fruit will ripen in late summer early fall.
+This shrub is beautiful to birds, for those that enjoy bird watching.

 The Silky Dogwood will be a welcomed addition to any backyard or front yard landscape.
 Its waxy green leaves will provide plenty of shade during those sunny, hot, spring and summer days.
 An excellent time to plant this shrub is in mid-May.
 Its growth rate is standard, and the average Silky Dogwood is useful after 2 - 3 years of initial planting.